IMG 4159.HEIC scaled

-At the heart of its mission, McQuaid Jesuit seeks to form young men committed to service for and with others.
-The Christian Service Program is an integral part of the student’s formation.
-To be promoted from 8th grade middle school students must complete a minimum of 15 hours of service, and to graduate high school students must complete a minimum of 100 hours of service.
-Please see the information below about the specific service requirements for each grade.
+At the heart of its mission, McQuaid Jesuit inspires young men to serve others and pursue a lifelong commitment to justice.
+The Service and Justice Program is an integral part of the student’s formation.
+To be promoted from 8th grade, middle school students must complete a minimum of 15 hours of service, and to graduate from high school, students must complete a minimum of 100 hours of service.
+Please see the information below about specific service requirements.
 Our office strives to be patient, open to growth, and trusting that God takes delight in the service of our young men.
+Click here to access our regularly updated list of service opportunities and partner organizations.

-Note that all students should use MobileServe to report hours they wish to count towards their service requirements.
-If you have questions about using MobileServe, how to sign up, or how to document hours, please visit our informational webpage or contact the director of service and justice, Mr. Adam Baber ababer@mcquaid.org
+All students should use MobileServe to report hours they wish to count towards their service requirements.
+If you have questions about using MobileServe, please visit our informational webpage or contact the director of service and justice, Mr. Adam Baber ababer@mcquaid.org

 Service at Veterans Outreach Center on Veteran’s Day